exlskills/devstack/README.md

 ```
 export COMPOSE_IGNORE_ORPHANS=1
 ```
-- Create directories for MongoDB and MySQL data (optional, done to ensure that the folders are owned by the local user)
+- Create directory for data volumes used by the containers (optional, to assign the ownership to the host's user; subdirectories will have ownership per docker-compose and containers' users)
 ```
-mkdir -p ../data/var-lib-mongodb
-mkdir ../data/var-lib-mysql
+mkdir ../data
 ```

 Note, when updating the stack, changes to MySQL service may not take effect unless `../data/var-lib-mysql` folder is removed (`sudo rm -rf ...`) and re-created